malise5/job-company-Api/README.md

-Here’s a detailed, professional README template for your Job Company API repository:
+Here’s the full README for your Job Company API, including the additional endpoint for reviews:

 ---

 # Job Company API

-A robust RESTful API designed to manage job listings, companies, and applications.
+A robust RESTful API designed to manage job listings, companies, applications, and reviews.
 Built with Java and Spring Boot, this API provides a structured approach to job posting, company data management, and application tracking.

 ## Table of Contents